sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/Monads.md

 ## Stay Functional, San Diego

-Even when we are programming with side effects, we still want our programs to follow functional principals.
-To stop our code ending up like C written in do-notation, there are some principals we can try to follow:
+Even when we are programming with side effects, we still want our programs to follow functional principles.
+To stop our code ending up like C written in do-notation, there are some principles we can try to follow:

   1. Try to do most of the work inside pure functions.